 Introduction and purpose

-This procedure implements Board of Regents Policy: Student Conduct Code and explains the Twin Cities campus process for actions initiated against student groups by the University under Board of Regents Policy: Student Conduct Code.
-Procedures governing resolution of student-initiated complaints against the University are provided pursuant to Board of Regents Policy: Conflict Resolution Process for Student Academic Complaints.
+This procedure implements Board of Regents Policy: Student Conduct Code (PDF) and explains the Twin Cities campus process for actions initiated against student groups by the University under Board of Regents Policy: Student Conduct Code.
+Procedures governing resolution of student-initiated complaints against the University are provided pursuant to Board of Regents Policy: Conflict Resolution Process for Student Academic Complaints (PDF).

 This procedure is designed to guide student groups and staff members on the process for resolving student group violations of the Student Conduct Code, student group policy violations, or both.
 Student group policy violations often are not violations of the Student Conduct Code and can be handled by Student Unions and Activities (SUA).
 However, matters involving potential violations of the Student Conduct Code often require a more thorough response.
 All reported incidents will be documented in the student conduct software system.
 Student group disciplinary records will be managed by the Office for Community Standards (OCS) and SUA.
-Any release of records will be subject to state and federal privacy laws, including FERPA, and will be in consultation with the Office of the General Counsel.
+Any release of records will be subject to state and federal privacy laws, including the Family Educational Records and Privacy Act, and will be in consultation with the Office of the General Counsel.

 The purpose of the student group disciplinary process is to provide a framework for resolving complaints about violations of Board of Regents Policy: Student Conduct Code, so that:

 - Informal resolution is encouraged.
-The disciplinary process encourages informal resolution of complaints where appropriate.
+The student conduct process encourages informal resolution of complaints where appropriate.

 - Student development is emphasized.
-The disciplinary process emphasizes the educational purpose in student group discipline, including helping students understand and accept responsibility for their own behavior.
+The student conduct process emphasizes the educational purpose in student group discipline, including helping students understand and accept responsibility for their own behavior.

 - Community interests are met.
-While the emphasis of the disciplinary process is on responsible student group self-development, the nature of the offense may require, in fairness to the community, the imposition of disciplinary sanctions.
+While the emphasis of the student conduct process is on responsible student group self-development, the nature of the offense may require the imposition of student conduct outcomes.

 Reporting an alleged violation

 How to determine if the incident is individual or student group conduct?
 The following questions provide a guideline for determining group vs. individual responsibility.
 The determination regarding whether an alleged policy violation was committed by a student group or by an individual(s) will be made on a case-by-case basis.
 OCS and SUA will together make this determination.
-The following factors will be considered when making this determination:
+The following factors may include, but are not limited to, considerations when making this determination: